Ultimate Fat Loss Guide (Science-Based Strategies That Actually Work)

 Healthy fat loss takes time.

-A realistic rate of fat loss is:
+A realistic rate of fat loss is about 0.5–1 kg per week.

 Faster weight loss often leads to muscle loss or rebound weight gain.